 Michigan Motorcycle Insurance Laws and Requirements: What You Need To Know

-It is important that motorcyclists know and comply with the Michigan motorcycle insurance requirements.
+It is important that motorcyclists know and comply with the Michigan motorcycle insurance laws and requirements.
 Like cars and trucks, motor bikes must be covered by liability coverage.
 But medical coverage is generally not required, except for motorcyclists over 21 years of age who wish to ride without helmets.

 Is motorcycle insurance required in Michigan?

-Motorcycle insurance is required in Michigan.
+By law, motorcycle insurance is required in Michigan.
 Motorcyclists are required to have liability coverage to cover the motorcyclist in case they cause an accident that results in death or bodily injury.
 Additionally, motorcyclists who ride without helmets must have first-party medical benefits coverage.

-Required motorcycle insurance for a Michigan resident
+Required motorcycle insurance for a Michigan resident in accordance with the law

 A motorcyclist who is a resident must have liability coverage for the event they are at-fault in causing an automobile crash that results in death or bodily injury to another person and/or property damage.
 (MCL 500.3103(1))